robinrendle/strtr/README.md

 This repo contains the following:

 - An `index.html` file with best practices for writing clean, semantic markup.
-- A series of Gulp tasks to compile Sass and minify CSS.
+- A series of helpful Gulp tasks
 - Plain Sass (with no frameworks or extensions like Compass.)
 - No CMS or Jekyll-inspired service here: those sorts of tools are always needed on a project-by-project basis.
 - JSPM.io for writing JS with ES6.